What is an STD?

 Does every STD produce symptoms?

 No. Some STDs have no symptoms at all.
 In addition, some symptoms may not appear for years, while others may be so insignificant that they go completely unnoticed.
-For this reason, if you have had unprotected sex you should seek immediate STD testing.
+For this reason, if you have had unprotected sex you should seek STD testing.

 What happens once my testing is complete?